 Having a professional resume and cover letter to send to employers online is critical when you are seeking employment.
 Especially is this even more important when you are looking for a work at home job because of the fierce competition in this particular market.
 If you are in need of an updated or current resume to send to potential employers online, please check out some of these free resources on this page.
+If you need to learn how to write a resume for the first time, you might consider using a professional service to get you off to a great start.
 Here are some tips to help you know what to include or not include on your resume.

 - Have an up to date resume – If you are not currently working or seeking employment and it has been awhile since you worked, please feel free to include any gigs or tasks that you have done on the side from home.
 This would include but not limited to: micro tasks, crowd sourcing tasks, writing articles online, or anything thing that you have done on a steady, consistent basis.